lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 8. It actively scans for problems with the files and if found reports those to the user.
 9. It will automatically create the data table, the fields, and the data-types, including the primary-key field.

+### Brief instructions for deployment and use:
-#### Instructions in brief: Recombine the zipped uploadable python environment and upload it into an AWS Lambda Function.
-Upload your .csv files to AWS-S3.
+#### Recombine the zipped uploadable python environment and upload it into an AWS Lambda Function.
+Upload your .csv files to AWS-S3 (AWS file storage).
+Point the tool to the file folder in S3.
 Hit 'Go' (activate the lambda function).
 That's all.

 ## Overview and Introduction
 #### The process of transferring data from a .csv file (for example) into a data table in dynamoDB (an AWS database) is not simple.
 Going the other way, making a .csv from a table is very simple, just one "make a .csv" button to push.
 Both should be easy.